 Even if you are carrying twins, a vaginal birth is often possible.

 During the pregnancy, it can be helpful to talk with other parents who have had similar experiences.
-There are also associations of parents of twins in some areas of Québec.
+For example, there are associations for parents of twins in some parts of Québec and resources for future and new parents of twins and triplets, such as Mamans pieuvres.

 Contact your CLSC to learn about services and organizations in your area.